Close Menu

 The HD Boost treatment

 As for the name extension HD Boost, this newly released remaster does exactly that and not much more than promised in the title.
 The Japanese retro-specialist City Connection is behind this release and has a solid track record when it comes to porting shooters to modern platforms.
 From an emulation perspective this is a technically sound but barebones port.
 Like many of their releases, the original game runs inside a framework with an extra menu for emulation settings, additional features and savegame management.
-The last part is particular, since it pre-creates the savefile so the PlayStation memory card popups are avoided, which makes it obvious that this is straightforward PlayStation emulation.
+The last part is particular, since it pre-creates the savefile so the PlayStation memory card popups are avoided, which is a indication that this is straightforward PlayStation emulation.
 Does it matter in practice?
 Not really.
 At least the experience feels cohesive.

 That brings us to the HD portion of the remaster.
 The image quality City Connection delivers is on par with what open-source emulators can produce.
 The opening scene shows the ship flying into a destroyed city before the camera shifts to its pseudo 2.5D angle.
 As in the original game, that scene is filled with the well-known texture warping.
 In my view a remaster should, within limits, address this.
 Some will argue that texture warping is a PlayStation hallmark and can be appreciated, but it also shows that the original code has not been touched.
 The game still looks good on its own merit.
 It has the familiar aesthetic that 2.5D shooters of the era had, and it holds up better than many 3D platformers of the same period.
 The 3D effects, like the Dose attack, still look good.
 The 3D enemies and foreground objects look chunky but have a distinct texture style.

 R-Type Delta HD Boosted feels like a obligatory act of preservation out of capitalism than a celebration of a cult classic of the Playstation 1 era.
 It does what it needs to do and not a lick more.
 The upscaling settings and button mappings are about the only configuration that has been tinkered with in the probably open source emulation framework they've chosen.
 There is no additional features te speak off or leaderboards to take on other players.
 The game it self is left to its own devices, which it still, after 30 odd years, does remarkably well.
 Both in terms of gameplay and looks.
-Those who are in for a thoughtful, deep horizontal shooter should pass up on it but probably will be disappointed that it isn't presented with much more style and fanfare.
+Those who are in for a thoughtful, deep horizontal shooter should not pass up on it but at the same time will be disappointed that it isn't presented with much more style and fanfare.

 • User Ratings (0 Votes) 0